The Writer's Center Current Offerings Register early to assure a place at the writing table!

-Host a half-day retreat with instructor Joni B. Cole You provide the space and participants, and experienced workshop facilitator Joni Cole will tailor a half-day (9 a.m. - 1 p.m.) retreat to help you and your group cultivate a healthy and productive creative process.
+Host a full-day retreat with instructor Joni B. Cole You provide the space and participants, and experienced workshop facilitator Joni Cole will tailor a full-day (9:30 a.m. - 3:30 p.m.) retreat to help you and your group cultivate a healthy and productive creative process.
 You’ll learn tips and techniques to get started and stay motivated.
 You’ll receive quality instruction on craft.
 You’ll also find inspiration and generate new material through writing prompts.
 The retreat also offers the opportunity to share pages with the group for personalized feedback.
-Both nervous beginners and seasoned authors are welcome—this workshop meets you where you’re at in your writing life, and moves you forward from there. $125 per participant (half-price for the host).
+Both nervous beginners and seasoned authors are welcome—this workshop meets you where you’re at in your writing life, and moves you forward from there. $150 per participant (free for the host).
 Minimum 5 participants.
 Maximum 9.
 Contact: email@example.com

 Writer's Salon (and Sustenance): A Workshop of Quality Feedback, Savory Snacks, and Camaraderie TBD 4 - 6:30 p.m.
 White River Junction, VT Instructor: Joni B. Cole $40 (minimum 4 participants) This salon for fiction and creative non-fiction writers is a great way to give yourself a deadline, and receive thoughtful feedback to inspire your work moving forward.
 During the meeting you will be asked to read aloud a work-in-progress (3-4 double-spaced pages, given time constraints).
 The discussion of each piece allows for quality feedback, and fosters teachable moments that benefit every writer in the group.
 And two great side benefits--the allure of savory snacks and a chance to commingle with fellow writers.
 The workshop is held at the home of Joni B. Cole, Dartmouth writing instructor, founder of the Writer's Center of White River Junction, VT, and author of Good Naked: Reflections on How to Write More, Write Better, and Be Happier (recently named to Poets & Writers magazine's list of "Best Books for Writers").
 Preregistration required.
 Contact: firstname.lastname@example.org